 Your lowest two quiz grades will be dropped from your quiz average.
-Together, the quizzes will count as 15% of your final grade.
+Together, the quizzes will count as 20% of your final grade.

-Attendance, Participation, and In-Class Quizzes: The remaining 5% of your final grade will be based on your level of participation and attendance in class.
+Attendance and Participation: The remaining 5% of your final grade will be based on your level of participation and attendance in class.
 Unannounced, in-class quizzes may also make up a portion of this grade.

-Exam and Quiz Content: Questions on examinations and quizzes may be drawn from the textbook, materials presented in lecture, and/or additional materials provided by the instructor as announced in class.
+Exam and Quiz Content: Questions on examinations and quizzes may be drawn from the Collier al. book, the Smith book, materials presented in lecture, and/or additional materials provided by the instructor as announced in class.
 Just reading the books, or just attending class, will likely be insufficient to earn a good grade in the course.